John McLean (explorer)

 John McLean (c.
 1799–1890) was a Scotsman who emigrated to British North America, where he became a fur-trapper, trader, explorer, grocer, banker, newspaperman, clerk, and author.
 He travelled by foot and canoe from the Atlantic to the Pacific and back, becoming one of the chief traders of the Hudson's Bay Company.
 He is remembered as the first person of European descent to discover Churchill Falls on Canada's Churchill River and sometimes mistakenly credited as the first to cross the Labrador Peninsula.
 Long overlooked, his first-person accounts of early 19th-century fur trading in Canada are now valued by historians.
-Under the pen name Viator (Latin for "Traveler"), his letters to newspapers around Canada also helped shift public opinion away from yielding the western territories to the United States during the Alabama Claims dispute over damages for British involvement in the American Civil War.
+Under the pen name Viator (Latin for "Traveller"), his letters to newspapers around Canada also helped shift public opinion away from yielding the western territories to the United States during the Alabama Claims dispute over damages for British involvement in the American Civil War.

 Life

 Early life

-John McLean was born in Dervaig or beside the Loch Bà on the Isle of Mull in Scotland in 1797, on 24 July 1798, in 1799, or on 14 December 1800.
+John McLean was born in Dervaig or beside the Loch Bà on the Isle of Mull in Britain in 1797, on 24 July 1798, in 1799, or on 14 December 1800.